Travel Blogger in Romania | Episode #9: Lauren – Never Ending Footsteps

 Everyone I spoke with was friendly and welcoming.

 9. Regarding this, did you make any friends in Romania?
 Do you keep in touch with anybody from Romania?

 Sadly, I didn’t make any friends in Romania.
 I don’t think I was anywhere for long enough to really bond with anyone.

 10. Do you have any funny travel stories from Romania?

 I actually had a bit of a mishap on my journey into Romania!
-I was travelling from Belgrade to Timisoara and then catching a train onwards to Bucharest.
-We arrived in Timisoara and, as we had a few hours to wait before our next train, went to a nearby bar to get some work done.
+I was traveling from Belgrade to Timisoara and then catching a train onwards to Bucharest.
+We arrived in Timisoara and, as we had a few hours to wait for our next train, went to a nearby bar to get some work done.

 We somehow managed to forget about the time zone change and were sat happily drinking our beer without realizing our train had just shot past us.
 Whoops!